Toulouse Cathedral: Bells

 The bells, like those of many French cathedrals, have had a complicated history.
 The bell tower of the 16th century had seventeen bells for religious purposes, plus an additional three for civil purposes, such as alerting the public of fires or approaching enemies.
 These were located at the top of the bell tower.
 There was an additional bell belonging to the chapter in the smaller bell tower of the nave, and another small bell in the sacristy.
 All seventeen religious bells were removed during the Revolution and melted down.

 A new collection of bells was gradually assembled, reaching thirteen bells played by a keyboard and six rung by hand.
 Today the bells can also be rung by a small electronic keyboard, located in the sacristy at the opposite end of the cathedral.

 The bourdon, the largest bell today, is called Etienne-Florian.
-It was cast in 1876 in Toulouse, has a diameter of 1.84 metes, and weighs 3.9 tons.
+It was cast in 1876 in Toulouse, has a diameter of 1.84 meters, and weighs 3.9 tons.

 Organs

 The cathedral has two organs, a large one in the tribune and a smaller one in the choir.
 The first organ was commissioned by the archbishop Bernard de Rousergue (1451–1475).
 He also was responsible for enlarging the choir to the northwest, building the chapel at the south entrance of the choir (The Chapel of the Agony), and for the carved choir stalls.

 The current tribune organ L'orgue was built in 1612, with woodwork by Antoine Lefèbvre, with additions made in 1677 by Jean de Joyeuse, then further additions in 1738 par Pierre de Montbrun.
 It underwent a series of reconstructions and restorations in the 18th and 19th century, particularly in 1852.
 The 1852 reconstruction preserved, as much as possible the pipes of the original organ, while installing mechanical pumps.
 The most recent restoration was in 1977.
 The organ is classified in the Palissy database as an object of historical importance.

 The tribune organ weighs thirteen tons, and is twelve meters high and ten wide.
 It rises seventeen meters above the floor, suspended from the wall just below the vaults, resting on a small ledge, in what is called "The swallow's nest" ("Nid de Hirondelle").
 It has forty-seven stops on four manual keyboards, and a set of foot pedals.
 The transmissions of the keyboards and stops are mechanical.

 The choir organ was made by Aristide Cavaillé-Coll and installed in 1868.
 It has twelve stops and two keyboards, and a bank of pedals.
 The transmissions to the pipes are mechanical.
-Like the tribune organ, is it classified in the Base Pallisy as an object of historical importance.
+Like the tribune organ, it is classified in the Base Palissy as an object of historical importance.